Officialckazros/owaua/README.md

 provider list prices per 1M tokens.
 It is intentionally hidden from normal `!help` output.

 Music needs Linux and a current FFmpeg.
-Chat works without that.
+Chat works without that

 ## Run